RoleWong/tencent_cloud_chat_push/README.md

 ### Step 6: Register the push plugin

-Register the push plugin by calling the `TencentCloudChatPush().registerPush` method after successfully logging in to the IM module and before using any other plugins (such as CallKit).
+Register the push plugin by calling the `TencentCloudChatPush().registerPush` method after successfully logging in to the Tencent Cloud Chat module and before using any other plugins (such as CallKit).
 Pass in the click callback function defined in the previous step.

 Optionally, you can also pass in the `apnsCertificateID` for iOS and `androidPushOEMConfig` for Android if needed: